X

 Each semester's Seminar is organized around a different thematic area and offers seminars by national and international experts in the field.

-Talk are held in FIT 405 on Wednesday's from 4 pm to 5 pm and simulcast via Zoom.
+Talks are on Wednesday's from 4 pm to 5 pm and simulcast via Zoom (Spring 2025 only).

 Current Semester